Dear Mr. Prohack: Critical reception

 The New York Times wrote: "It's an Arnold Bennett novel "modernized"—and it shows its age in this translation."

-TV Guide said: "Mediocre comedy with an excellent cast, including Denholm Elliott in his debut."
+TV Guide described it as a "Mediocre comedy with an excellent cast, including Denholm Elliott in his debut."

-Britmovie wrote: "Cecil Parker gives one of his best performances replicating his stage role."
+Britmovie wrote, "Cecil Parker gives one of his best performances replicating his stage role."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Amusing central situation gradually wears thin."
+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing, "Amusing central situation gradually wears thin."